-Impact/ Resource Name B-P Build Al ternative CEQA Level of Significance Before Mitigation Mitigation Measure CEQA Level of Significance After Mitigation Alternative 1 Alternative 2 Alternative 3 Alternative 5 Nuestra Señora Reina de la Paz (La Paz) with the Refined CCNM Design Option Less than Significant Less than Significant Less than Significant Less than Significant Less than Significant: Although the setting outside of La Paz would be altered, under the Refined CCNM Design Option, the alteration would be minimal, distant, natural in appearance, low on the horizon, only visible from a few locations within the historic property, and would not make the setting any less isolated.
+B-P Build Al ternative CEQA Level of Significance Before Mitigation Mitigation Measure CEQA Level of Resource Name Alternative 1 Alternative 2 Alternative 3 Alternative 5 Significance After Mitigation Nuestra Señora Reina de la Paz (La Paz) with the Refined CCNM Design Option Less than Significant Less than Significant Less than Significant Less than Significant Less than Significant: Under the Refined CCNM Design Option, visual elements introduced by the project would be minimal, distant, and low within the viewsheds from La Paz, only visible from a few locations within the historic property, and would not reduce the isolation of the setting.
 Visual screening in the form of a berm would still be applied as part of the project design.
 Therefore, impacts would be reduced to a less than significant level.
-CUL-MM#1-Phased Identification CUL-MM#9-Visual Screening Not applicable Keene Fire Station No Impact No Impact No Impact No Impact No Impact: The construction of the proposed project would not result in Substantial Adverse Changes to Keene Fire Station.
-Not applicable Not applicable First Los Angeles Aqueduct No Impact No Impact No Impact No Impact No Impact: The construction of the proposed project would not result in Substantial Adverse Changes to the First Los Angeles Aqueduct.
-Not applicable Not applicable Willow Springs International Raceway No Impact No Impact No Impact No Impact No Impact: The construction of the proposed project would not result in any Substantial Adverse Changes to the Willow Springs International Raceway.
-Not applicable Not applicable Lancaster Post Office No Impact No Impact No Impact No Impact No Impact: The construction of the proposed project would not result in any Substantial Adverse Changes to the Lancaster Post Office.
-Not applicable Not applicable Western Hotel No Impact No Impact No Impact No Impact No Impact: The construction of the proposed project would not result in any Substantial Adverse Changes to the Western Hotel.
-Not applicable Not applicable
+CUL-MM#9-Visual Screening Less than Significant Keene Fire Station No Impact No Impact No Impact No Impact No Impact: The construction of the proposed project would not result in Substantial Adverse Changes to Keene Fire Station.
+N/A No Impact (no mitigation applied) First Los Angeles Aqueduct No Impact No Impact No Impact No Impact No Impact: The construction of the proposed project would not result in Substantial Adverse Changes to the First Los Angeles Aqueduct.
+N/A No impact (no mitigation applied) Willow Springs International Raceway No Impact No Impact No Impact No Impact No Impact: The construction of the proposed project would not result in any Substantial Adverse Changes to the Willow Springs International Raceway.
+N/A No impact (no mitigation applied) Lancaster Post Office No Impact No Impact No Impact No Impact No Impact: The construction of the proposed project would not result in any Substantial Adverse Changes to the Lancaster Post Office.
+N/A No impact (no mitigation applied) Western Hotel No Impact No Impact No Impact No Impact No Impact: The construction of the proposed project would not result in any Substantial Adverse Changes to the Western Hotel.
+N/A No impact (no mitigation applied)